tthew/website/src/content/blog/pure-css-global-theme-switch.md

     white-space: nowrap;
     width: 1px;
   }

-  @media (prefers-reduced-motion: reduce) {
-    * {
-      animation-duration: 0.01ms !important;
-      animation-iteration-count: 1 !important;
-      transition-duration: 0.01ms !important;
-      scroll-behavior: auto !important;
-    }
-  }
 </style>

 <theme-switch></theme-switch>
 ```

-Taking a quick look at the CSS, we can see that we have a similar setup to our previous examples, with the addition of an `.sr-only` utility class which we can use to hide visual content outside of a screen reader context, and a media query targetting `prefers-reduced-motion: reduce` which in turn clobbers all animations and transitions with brute force (it's worth noting here that "prefers reduced motion", doesn't necesserily imply that the user doesn't want any motion, simply that they prefer it'd be reduced, but nevertheless for simplicity that's the route were taking here).
-Anyway, that's one of our goals solved already ✅.
+Taking a quick look at the CSS, we can see that we have a similar setup to our previous examples, with the addition of an `.sr-only` utility class which we can use to hide visual content outside of a screen reader context.
+That's one of our goals solved already ✅.

 Before moving on, let's add the styling to the custom element too: